lupyuen/lupyuen.github.io/src/openocd.md

 # How to fix the JTAG Port

-TODO

-Options...

-1. Redesign PineCone and switch LED to other GPIO Pins (preferred)

-1. Keep LED on the current GPIO Pins
+_What are the options for resolving the conflict between the JTAG Pins and the LED Pins on PineCone?_

+We have a couple of options...

+## Redesign the PineCone Hardware

+_Connect the LED to other pins.
+Keep the default JTAG Port._

+We'll no longer have the multicolour lights during JTAG programming...
+But this option allows us to control the LED while doing debugging over JTAG, without having to remap the JTAG Port.

+This makes PineCone coding easier.
+And we'll never have to worry about connecting our JTAG Debugger to the wrong PineCone Pins.

+This is my preferred option, though it will cost more to redesign and manufacture the board.

+##  Keep PineCone as is

+_LED is connected on the default JTAG Pins._

-    Do we need to use LED and JTAG Debugging at the same time?
+But will we need to use the LED and JTAG Debugging at the same time?

-    -   No: Just remap the LED pins
+1.  __Only LED__: We'll remap the LED Pins to PWM so that we may control them.

+1.  __Only JTAG__: We'll use the default JTAG Port.
+No remapping needed.

+    (And we get free disco lights during JTAG flashing and debugging)

+1.  __Both LED and JTAG__: This gets tricky.

+    As we have learnt earlier, we need to remap the LED Pins to PWM, and remap the JTAG Port to other pins.

+    -  This remapping can be done in the PineCone Firmware.

+        But whenever PineCone reboots, the JTAG Port reverts to the default pins, until our firmware remaps the port.

+        This may be a problem if we need to reboot PineCone during JTAG flashing or debugging.

-    -   Yes: Need to remap LED and JTAG pins.
-Causes problems when PineCone reboots during flashing/debugging: The remap will be forgotten.
-Maybe remap the LED and JTAG pins in the PineCone Bootloader.
+    -   Alternatively: We may remap the LED and JTAG pins in the PineCone Bootloader `blsp_boot2`

+        This ensures that the pins are remapped quickly whenever PineCone reboots.

+##  Integrate JTAG Debugger with PineCone

+We hear that Sipeed's upcoming BL602 Board will have an onboard JTAG Debugger.
+(Probably FT2232)

+This increases the cost of the BL602 board...
+But it simplifies the USB connection between our computer and the BL602 board.

+For PineCone we're using 2 USB ports (PineCone USB + JTAG Debugger).
+With an integrated JTAG Debugger, we'll need only 1 USB port.

 # What's Next